StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 ## Definition

-A task is an action that must be completed within a case.
+A task represents one or more actions, called [task logs](../tasks/about-task-logs.md)—also referred to as activities—that must be completed within a [case](../cases/about-cases.md).

 * Tasks can be mandatory or optional.
 * Tasks are organized into groups for better structure and management.